egbenedict/TilapiaEngine/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame (if planning to use the Tilapia GUI).
+After cloning the repo, use the package manager [pip](https://pip.pypa.io/en/stable/) to install pygame (if planning to use the Tilapia GUI).
 ```bash
 pip3 install pygame
 ```